juniorohanyere/termapp/README.md

-# TGUI.
+# TermApp - The Terminal Application Library.

-## Terminal GUI Library - The Terminal Graphicla User Interface Library.
+TermApp is a library for building terminal applications of any form (cli and gui).